From the province of Lower Saxony to Berlin

 Picture archive Pisarek / akg-images

-Sophie Goldschmidt died on 19 October 1922 at the age of just 38.
-In 1927, Goldschmidt founded the Sophie Goldschmidt Girls' Home on Schönhauser Allee in her memory.
+Sophie Goldschmidt dies on 19 October 1922 at the age of just 38.
+In 1927, Goldschmidt founds the Sophie Goldschmidt Girls' Home on Schönhauser Allee in her memory.

 Federal Archives, picture 183-H28575